Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Introduction

+The work most closely related to ours is on the queuing system control problem, as studied by \cite{hsu2021integrated}, which considered the case of unstructured rewards, making no use of job or server features.
+In contrast, we consider systems where the scheduler can leverage access to job or server features, under the assumption of structured rewards of job-server assignments, following a bilinear model.
+The structure of rewards enables us to design algorithms that extend learning to encompass job classes collectively, contrasting with the approach in \cite{hsu2021integrated} where learning is carried out for each job separately.
+As a result, we achieve a sublinear regret bound with respect to the time horizon.
+Moreover, our work accommodates more general, weighted proportional fairness criteria, and we derive bounds on the holding costs, allowing for discrimination between job classes.

-\subsection{Organization of the paper}
+\subsection{Organization of the Paper}

-In Section~\ref{sec:pf} we present problem formulation and define notation used in the paper.
-Our proposed algorithms and bounds on regret and mean queue length are given in Section~\ref{sec:alg}.
-Distributed iterative algorithms for computing allocations and their convergence analysis are presented in Section~\ref{sec:dist}.
-We present results of our numerical experiments in Section~\ref{sec:num}.
-Concluding remarks are given in Section~\ref{sec:conc}.
-Proofs of our theorems and additional results are given in Appendix.
+In Section~\ref{sec:pf}, we present the problem formulation and define the notation used throughout the paper.
+In Section~\ref{sec:alg}, we propose algorithms and analyze their regret and mean holding cost.
+In Section~\ref{sec:dist}, we introduce distributed iterative algorithms for computing allocations and their convergence analysis.
+In Section~\ref{sec:num}, we show the results of our numerical experiments.
+Concluding remarks are presented in Section~\ref{sec:conc}.
+Proofs of the theorems and additional results are included in the appendix.

-\section{Problem formulation}
+\section{Problem Formulation}